Spotlight on FADP Board Member, Joe Thornton

 I have seen the death penalty in action in Florida and I must tell you that you are endangered by its corrosive effects on our state and national integrity.
 I urge you to tell your elected officials, your health providers, your clergy, friends and family to end the death penalty.

-Joseph Thornton, MD is Board Secretary of Floridians for Alternatives to the Death Penalty – FADP.
+Joseph Thornton, MD is a Board Member of Floridians for Alternatives to the Death Penalty – FADP.